Dipsingh/dipsingh.github.io/_posts/2020-5-17-ECMP-Algorithm-Analysis.md

 ![Without Denominator](/images/post2/ecmp_analysis_fig7.png "Without Denominator")

-Now the way you want to find the minimum of a given function is where the slope is zero, i.e. Its not increasing or decreasing.
+Now the way you want to find the minimum of a given function is where the slope is zero, i.e. Its not increasing or decreasing.In the below graph, it's the orange point where the slope is zero.

 ![Slope](/images/post2/slope.gif "Slope")